PhillHenry/TheBigDataSpace/hugo/content/posts/hilbert.md

 <br/>

 <img style="float: left; padding: 10px 10px 10px 13px" src="../hilbert_sparse.png"  width="400" title="Sparse Hilbert Curve" alt="Sparse Hilbert Curve" >
-This greater efficiency is true even if we don't take the unlikely case that the data is tightly packed.
+This greater efficiency of Hilbert curves is true even if we don't take the unlikely case that the data is tightly packed.
 In the following examples the data is more realistic and not every possible point (a red +) is actually associated with data (a blue circle).
 <br/>
 <br/>
 To understand what is going on, we need to appreciate